Skip to content

 The chart is only consulted when you roll a Double 20 (20 and then 20 again on the same attack) or a Double 1 (1 and then 1 again on the same attack).

-Our House rules:
+Our House Rules:

-• direct single target damage spells count as missile weapons
+• Direct single-target damage spells count as missile weapons.

-• AE spells count as bludgeoning
+• Area-of-effect (AE) spells count as bludgeoning.

 Example Adaptations:

-1. Guns are missile weapons
+• Guns are treated as missile weapons.

 FAQ: